Bcachefs, an introduction/exploration

 Python, the perpetual time suck

-I used to like Python.
-Like others I enjoy the productivity it offers and the vast and plentiful libraries that exist.
-However, over time that fondness has turned to loathing.
 The thing that should have been apparent to me long ago is that the Python folks don’t appear to care about end users.
 They seem to have lost touch with the fact that Python is very popular!
 Each and every time they make core language behavior changes, API changes, and deprecate things, a lot of code has to accommodate.
+It’s a non-trivial amount of work to keep Python code working.
+Especially so if you’re trying to support code that has to run across multiple versions spanning many years.
+The test matrix just keeps on getting bigger.
+The code hacks to accommodate versions becoming more and more intrusive.

 Read more...